mario638/mario638/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on ElectryCraft
+- 🌱 I’m currently learning some coding skills
+- 👯 I’m looking to collaborate on open source and some proyects
+- 🤔 I’m looking for help with C+
+- 📫 How to reach me: mario638@electrycraft.es

 <!--
 **mario638/mario638** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.